gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 it includes initializing the system to a state suitable for testing.
 Setting this up is usually repetitive drudgery and may often constitute the majority of the work when writing your tests.
-It's therefore desirable to centralize this work into one or more fixture setup function.
+It's therefore desirable to centralize this work into one or more fixture setup functions.
 Tests that require the same fixture can then be grouped together and use these common functions to initialize their environment.